 If you have coursework to do, your teacher will let you know the important details about it.

 Coursework is a great way of assessing your writing ability as you do it in your own time and at your own pace.
-You can also use resources to complete it; dictionaries, vocab book, grammar book, revision guides.
-Cheating or getting someone else to do it is definitely not allowed, so don’t even think about it and your teachers always find out in the end!
-And the best thing about coursework is that it takes some of the pressure off for when it comes to doing the other exams.
+You can also use resources to complete it, including dictionaries, vocab books, grammar books and revision guides.
+The best thing about coursework is that it takes some of the pressure off for when it comes to doing the other exams.

 Top tip:

-“To write a top notch piece of coursework, set yourself goals and mini-deadlines.
+“To write a great piece of coursework, set yourself goals and mini-deadlines.
 Split the coursework into small, manageable chunks and keep to your deadlines.”

-A good plan is essential to producing a well structured piece of coursework.
-Think of it as a messy first draft - scribble your ideas and work out where best to fit them in.
+A good plan is essential to producing a well structured piece of coursework as it allows you to work out where best to fit your ideas in.

 Don’t copy from your friends.
 Plagiarism (reproducing somebody else’s work and claiming it to be your own) is extremely serious and can lead to no GCSE being awarded.
 Sources of plagiarism include the internet, books, magazines, computer programmes and friends or family.
-Copying and pasting from an online translator is as obvious as a fly on a bald head!
-So don't do it!
+Copying and pasting from an online translator is very obvious, so don't do it!
 Discussing your thoughts with friends is a great way to come up with fresh ideas, but when you write them down make sure you do it away from each other and don’t look at each other’s notes, otherwise you could be accused of copying.

 Handy hint: